TSFoster/elm-sha1/README.md

 Not officially validated through [CAVP]/[CMVP], although digests are tested against CAVS responses via [pyca/cryptography].

+Validation tests can be run by executing `make cavs`.
+This requires make, curl, elm, elm-test and gawk.
+Alternatively, to run all tests, execute `make test` (which also requires elm-format and elm-verify-examples).
+See the [`Makefile`](./Makefile) for details.

 This package is also tested against additional hashes in the documentation (using [elm-verify-examples]), [tests/Tests.elm], and indirectly via [romariolopezc/elm-hmac-sha1’s tests][hmac-tests], and [TSFoster/elm-uuid’s tests][uuid-tests].

 Please note that SHA-1 is not “[considered secure against well-funded opponents][sha1-wiki]”, but it does have its uses, including, but not limited to, [version 5 UUIDs][uuid-use].